Saskia Hippe

 Saskia Hippe (born 16 January 1991) is a German volleyball player.
-She is a member of the Germany women's national volleyball team.
-At club level, she plays in Hellenic Volley League for Greek powerhouse Olympiacos Piraeus.
+She was a member of the Germany women's national volleyball team.
+At club level after six years competing in the Hellenic Volley League with Olympiacos Piraeus. in the 2023–24 season she plays in the US Pro League for the Vegas Thrill.
+For the first round of 2024–25 season she agreed to play for Milon Nea Smyrni in Hellenic Volley League.